November 16, 2022

 7) Get a coach

 Top CEOs, politicians, and public figures invest in a business coach.
-Steve Jobs, Oprah Winfrey, and the CEO of Intuit have all used business coaches and admit they serve a vital purpose.
-A good coach will not only provide you with objective feedback, but they can broaden your network and offer fresh ideas.
+Steve Jobs, Oprah Winfrey, and the CEO of Intuit have all utilized business coaches and acknowledge that they serve a vital purpose.
+A good coach will not only provide you with objective feedback, but they can also broaden your network and offer fresh ideas.

-Although starting your own business may not be for everyone, these few things give you more insight so you can be more prepared than I was if you decide to take that leap.
+Although starting your own business may not be for everyone, these few things provide more insight, so you can be better prepared than I was if you decide to take that leap.
 There is so much more to opening and running your own business that I couldn’t possibly discuss everything in this article.
-But if this is something you are considering and want someone to run ideas by, feel free to drop me an e-mail, and I’d be happy to chat with you more about my experiences.
+However, if you’re considering this and would like someone to run ideas by, feel free to drop me an email, and I’d be happy to discuss my experiences further with you.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!